Close

 Alert1 app and accessories

-A mobile app for family or caregivers was the third-most important feature in a medical alert system to our Reviews Team’s survey respondents, behind only automatic fall detection and GPS location tracking.
-But Alert1 does not offer an app for users or caregivers—after our Reviews Team contacted customer support, the company informed us it’s currently working on an app for the on-the-go systems, but it’s not available at this time.
-This app will allow family members to see information and activity on the device, according to Katherine, a support person for Alert1.
+A mobile app for family or caregivers was the third-most important feature our Reviews Team’s survey respondents said they wanted in a medical alert system (automatic fall detection and GPS location tracking were first and second, respectively).
+But Alert1 does not offer an app for users or caregivers.
+After our Reviews Team contacted customer support, the company informed us it’s currently working on an app for the on-the-go systems, but it’s currently not available.
+This app would allow family members to see information and activity on the device, according to the Alert1 support person we spoke with.

 AccessoryDescription and purposePrice